 One of the main advantages that can come from filing for bankruptcy is time.
 Once you have filed for bankruptcy, the bankruptcy court normally puts an automatic stay on all debt collection, meaning that none of your creditors can foreclose on or repossess your property.

-In addition to getting more time to figure out what to do, many times bankruptcy can also wipe out certain debts.
-In general, bankruptcy can wipe out unsecured debt (debt that is not secured by property, like credit card debt).
+In addition, bankruptcy can wipe out unsecured debt (debt that is not secured by property, like credit card debt).
 However, secured debts (e.g. home mortgages, car loans) are another story and must be considered separately.
 Because you put up property as a security for the loan, your creditor is still probably entitled to take it, even if you file for bankruptcy.
-Filing for bankruptcy might mean that you do not have to pay back what you owe on the loan, but you will still probably have to give back the property.

 Chapter 13 bankruptcy is the better option for people that want to keep their property.
 By filing for Chapter 13 bankruptcy, you are allowed to make a repayment plan, based on your income, and still get the protection of the court.
 In addition, you can include missed debt payments in a Chapter 13 bankruptcy, meaning that you can pay off these debts over a longer period of time, up to 5 years.

-If your business debts are large and it is possible that you will be held responsible for them, you should talk to an experienced bankruptcy attorney as soon as possible to figure out the best option for you.
+If your business debts are large and it is possible that you will be held responsible for them, you should talk to an experienced bankruptcy lawyer as soon as possible to figure out the best option for you.
 They can help avoid critical missteps and point out options you might be unaware of.
 Contact a local attorney for a free initial case assessment to learn how they can help you get your business back out of the red.